Information Technology and Management

 This course considers Web container application development for enterprise systems.
 The primary focus is on database connectivity (JDBC) integration with Web application programming using an enterprise-level application framework.
 A Web application term project considers the design and implementation of a database instance that serves as the information tier in a contemporary 3-tier enterprise solution.

-This course will cover a particular topic in software development, varying from semester to semester, in which there is particular student or staff interest.
-This course may be taken more than once but only 9 hours of ITMD 419/519 credit may be applied to a degree.
+This course will cover a particular topic in software development varying from semester to semester in which there is particular student or staff interest.
+The course may be taken more than once but only 9 hours of ITMD 419/519 credit may be applied to a degree.

 Advanced topics in database management and programming including client server application development are introduced.
-Expands knowledge of data modeling concepts and introduces object-oriented data modeling techniques.
 Students will learn the use of Structured Query Language in a variety of application and operating system environments.
+Expands knowledge of data modeling concepts and introduces object-oriented data modeling techniques with specific attention to the use of database management systems in response to defined business problems.

 Intelligent device application development is covered with proprietary enterprise and open-source technologies on media device, mobile, and robotic platforms.
 Utilizing contemporary toolkits, the student considers design and development on simulated and real "smart" devices including smart phones, tablets, sensors, actuators, drones, and robots.
 Numerous exercises reinforce concepts gained throughout the course.
 A term project will integrate course topics into a comprehensive intelligent device application.